qdrant/quaterion/docs/source/tutorials/cache_tutorial.rst

 Despite eliminating the most time-consuming operations via cache, there may still be places that prevent your training loop from warp speed 🌀.

-Dataset usually contains features and labels for training, and in typical setup features are only used to create embeddings.
+Dataset usually contains features and labels for training, and in a typical setup features are only used to create embeddings.
 If we already have all the embeddings, raw features are not actually required anymore.
 Moreover, reading the features from the disk can have significant I/O overhead and be a bottleneck during training.

 A possible improvement here is to avoid reading the dataset and keep the labels during cache filling too.
-Quaterion will do it automatically and bring a noticeable increase in training speed if cache is enabled and limitations described in the following chapter are met.
+Quaterion will do it automatically and bring a noticeable increase in training speed if the cache is enabled and limitations described in the following chapter are met.

 .. _Limitations: